ethereum-pocr/ethereum-pocr.github.io/whitepaper.md

 At the genesis of the chain, a single sealer is enough.
 It can allow new sealers in the consensus by voting in its address.
 Each new sealer needs to be voted in by at least N/2 + 1 existing sealers, N being the total number of authorized sealers.
 Similarly, a node that is not acting positively in the consensus can be voted out by at least N/2 + 1 nodes to be excluded from the consensus.

-To ensure that a node cannot seal a long consecutive set of blocks, and control the chain, there is a rule that prevent a sealer to seal another block until at least N/2 blocks.
-So in a 10 nodes setup, node #1 will at best be able to seal block X then at the earliest block X+10/2 = X+5.
+To ensure that a node cannot seal a long consecutive set of blocks, and control the chain, there is a rule in clique that prevents a sealer to seal another block until at least N/2 blocks have been sealed.
+So in a 10 nodes setup, node #1 will at best be able to seal block `X` then at the earliest block `X+(10/2) = X+5`.

 We would copy this behaviour and give an financial reward to the sealers making blocks based on their carbon footprint quality and on the number of nodes involved.
-The reward should deliver an incentive to improve their individual carbon footprint and at the same time open the consensus to more nodes to avoid a too small group of nodes.
+The reward should deliver an incentive to improve their individual carbon footprint and at the same time give an incentive to accept more nodes in the the consensus to avoid a too small group of nodes.
+Finally, once sufficient activity has peaked up on the platform the transaction fees should replace the block reward to limit the crypto currency creation.

+On this last element, controlling the block reward level based on the chain activity, means here to use the transaction fees as an alternate source of reward.
+The Bitcoin network has taken the view that progressive usage of the network will enable the halving of the block reward while maintaining enough miner reward with the tx fees.
+Ethereum consensus (prior to proof of stake) has a more interventionist policy on the block reward (difficulty bombs).

 ## 5. Calculating the reward of a node and the incentive scheme (Tokenomics)